Jared-Prime/sippy_cup/README.markdown

   <dd>By default, SippyCup will show SIPp's command line output while running a scenario.
 Set this parameter to `false` to hide full command line output</dd>

   <dt>summary_report_file</dt>
   <dd>Write a summary of the SIPp run to the specified file.
 This summary is the output from the SIPp `-trace_screen` command.
-Requires a development build of SIPp; see https://github.com/SIPp/sipp/pull/106.</dd>
+NOTE: Requires a development build of SIPp; see https://github.com/SIPp/sipp/pull/106.</dd>

   <dt>errors_report_file</dt>
   <dd>Record SIPp's errors to the specified file.
 This report is the output from the SIPp `-trace_err` command.</dd>